As you transition away from

 AUTO_INCREMENT column and switching the primary

-design change can produce substantial space savings in the secondary
+This design change can produce substantial space savings in the

-indexes.
-You can designate the former primary key columns as
+secondary indexes.
+You can designate the former primary key

 If you spread related information across multiple tables, typically each table uses the same column for its primary key.
 For example, a personnel database might have several tables, each with a primary key of employee number.
 A sales database might have some tables with a primary key of customer number, and other tables with a primary key of order number.
 Because lookups using the primary key are very fast, you can construct efficient join queries for such tables.